luispedro/pythonvision_org/tutorial.rst

 .. code-block:: python

-   import pyslic
    dnaf = ndimage.gaussian_filter(dna, 8)
-   T = pyslic.thresholding.otsu(dnaf)
+   T = pit.thresholding.otsu(dnaf)
    pylab.imshow(dnaf > T)
    pylab.show()

 The function *ndimage.gaussian_filter* takes an image and the standard deviation of the filter (in pixel units) and returns the filtered image.
-We are jumping from one package to the next, calling *ndimage* to filter the image, *pyslic* to compute the threshold and *pylab* to display it, but everyone works with *numpy arrays*.
+We are jumping from one package to the next, calling *ndimage* to filter the image, *pit* to compute the threshold and *pylab* to display it, but everyone works with *numpy arrays*.
 The result is much better:

 .. image:: static/images/dnaf-otsu.jpeg
    :width: 33%